jrfnl/clearPHP/_rules/good-practices/no-raw-exceptions.md

 minphp:    5.1.0
 ---

-PHP handles exceptions. `Exception` is the eponymous class, that is the mother of most exceptions : PHP's SPL exceptions, extensions Exceptions (mysqli, pdo, phar, soap, etc..) and, eventually, the one in the final application.
+PHP handles exceptions. `Exception` is the eponymous class, that is the mother of most exceptions: PHP's SPL exceptions, extensions Exceptions (mysqli, pdo, phar, soap, etc..) and, eventually, the one in the final application.

 PHP 7 introduces a new Exception, called BaseException.
 This will take over the position of 'mother of all exceptions'.
 This means that code relying on `Exception` may now let the new `EngineException` and `ParseException` pass and generate a fatal error.